tari-project/rfcs/src/about.md

 # Tari Project Proposals

 Tari is a community-driven project.
-This repository contains technical RFCs as well as Tari Improvement Proposals, which are more general and may involve community standards and governance practices.
+This repository contains the Tari Improvement Proposals, which are all technical documents, community standards and governance practices.

 ## Tari Improvement Proposals (TIP)

 Tari Improvement Proposals are proposals for improving the Tari project generally.
-They are distinct from RFCs in that they are products, practices, and community improvement proposals as well as contain technical RFCs.
 Ideas and questions are posted in the [Tari Discord](https://discord.gg/hPABK5WV).
 This is typically short-form content with rapid feedback.
 Often, these conversations will lead to someone posting an [issue] or TIP [pull request].
 New TIPs should be posted to the [community forums] for visibility and community review, and should follow the format